SciPhi-AI/synthesizer/README.md

 ### Textbook Generation

 This is an effort to democratize access to top-tier textbooks.
-By leveraging cutting-edge AI techniques, we aim to produce factual and high-quality educational materials.
 This can readily be extended to other domains, such as internal commercial documents.

 #### Generating Textbooks